cwaage/cs50_labs/README.md

 ISBN: <span style="color: brown ">0789751984</span><br />
 YES<br />
 <hr />
-But it’s up to you to catch inputs that are not ISBN-10s, even if ten digits.
+But it’s up to you to catch inputs that are not ISBN-10s, even if it is ten digits.
 <hr />
 ~/workspace/unit1/isbn/ $ ./isbn<br />
 ISBN: <span style="color: brown">5558675309</span><br />